DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 When Things Go Sideways

 The most common oral fluid disruptors are dry mouth (insufficient oral fluid), refusal, and tampering attempts.
-Each has a defined protocol under §40.35 and Part 40 Subpart F.
+Each has a defined protocol under §40.72 and §40.193 (§40.35 governs collector qualification, not these procedures).

 Insufficient Oral Fluid (Dry Mouth)